phdd/phdd.github.io/content/post/thunderbird-taiga-integration.md

 Those sources are licensed under the [Mozilla Public License, v.
 2.0](http://mozilla.org/MPL/2.0/).

 Please keep in mind, that this is an early version missing some of the aforementioned features.
 When I get the time, it'll move forward.
-Another way ist community contributions, obviously.
+Another way is community contribution, obviously.

 ## Usage